NachtRaveVL/ultrastarfox/README.md

 Star Fox / Starwing source code, modified for ease-of-use and ROMhacking.

-> **NR-RetroWorks fork notice:** This repository is a fork of the original [UltraStarFox project](https://github.com/Sunlitspace542/ultrastarfox), maintained by NachtRaveVL for use with the **26–28 MHz Super FX overclocking chip** sold through [NR-RetroWorks on Etsy](https://www.etsy.com/shop/NachtRaveRetroWerks).
+> **NR-RetroWorks fork notice:** This repository is a fork of the original [UltraStarFox project](https://github.com/Sunlitspace542/ultrastarfox), maintained by NachtRaveVL for use with the **26–28 MHz Super FX overclocking PCB** sold through [NR-RetroWorks on Etsy](https://www.etsy.com/shop/NachtRaveRetroWerks).
 This fork is intended for real Star Fox / Starwing cartridge builds using that overclocking hardware, while the upstream repository remains the general-purpose source project.
 >
+> Two folders are presented: 2MB Folderized version, which contains the modern folderized & kando-team updated code (meant mostly for emulators with a 126%-128% SuperFX overclock), and 1MB Original version, which contains the more original non-folderized code (meant for actual GSU-1 hardware).
+>
-> The **26–28 MHz operating frequency is provided by the physical overclocking hardware**.
-The ROM configuration keeps the GSU clock divider disabled and enables Super FX fast multiplication mode (MS1) through `fast equ 1`.
+> The **26–28 MHz operating frequency is provided by an external crystal oscillator that is hard wired into the SuperFX chip's clock input pin, circumventing the original 21.4MHz oscillator**.
+The ROM configuration keeps the GSU clock divider disabled and enables Super FX fast multiplication mode (MS1).

 Go [here](#building) to jump straight to the building instructions.